Professional curiosity

 • Consider the need to raise a safeguarding concern

-When making contact with a child or family member on the phone or by video call, the usual clues that help you detect any safeguarding issues, won’t be available to you, meaning that we need to think of more creative ways to identify how we implement professional curiosity.
+When making contact with a child or family member on the phone or by video call, the usual clues that could help you detect any safeguarding issues won’t be available to you, meaning that you need to think of more creative ways to look beyond what you see.

 Here are some tips to help you: